allan-tulane/sp25-recitation-05-zevgaslin/recitation-05.md

  |  20000 |              49.479 |               45.079 |
  |  50000 |             143.209 |              144.322 |
  | 100000 |             320.508 |              303.647 |
+              O(n) = n^2            O(n) = nlogn

+this shows that that the big O time complexity of fixed is bigger than that of random, and fixed too longer to run than random

 **1c)**